isomerpages/nlb-reference/_business-management/role-of-boards-in-managing-risks.md

-* Adi, A., Crowther, D., & Grigore, G. (Eds.)
+* Adi, A., Crowther, D., &amp; Grigore, G. (Eds.)
 (2015).
 Corporate social responsibility in the digital age.
 Bingley, U.K.: Emerald Group Publishing Limited.
 Available from ProQuest Ebook Central.

 This book examines key conceptual insights about corporate social responsibility (CSR) and digital and social media and explores best practices for online corporate social responsibility.
 In this way, the volume explores the impact and influence of the new ‘social’ on responsibility and their feasibility, measurability and success in a boundary-less world.

-* McCarthy, M. P., & Flynn, T. P. (2017).
-[Risk from the CEO and Board perspective: What all managers need to know about growth in a turbulent world](https://nlb.overdrive.com/media/3186549).
-Luzern: GetAbstract.
+* McCarthy, M. P., &amp; Flynn, T. (2011).
+[Risk from the CEO and Board perspective: What all managers need to know about growth in a turbulent world](https://nlb.overdrive.com/media/591582).
+McGraw Hill LLC.
 Retrieved from OverDrive.

 This book provides a simple, short introduction to the subject of risk such as financial risk, operational risk, reputation risk, governance risk and even the risk of terrorist attack that the CEO and Board should know about.